At NoLimitsDate, we believe every woman deserves to be seen as a whole person — not a product to be ordered.

 Calling a woman a "mail order bride" implies:

-- She’s desperate or for sale — not making a conscious choice.
+She has no agency — as if she's being shipped like a product.
+The relationship is transactional, not emotional.
+She's desperate or for sale — not making a conscious choice.

+💡 Real women don't "get ordered."
 They choose partners based on compatibility, respect, and shared values — just like anyone else.

 Using this term — even casually — reinforces harmful stereotypes that hurt real women and discredit genuine relationships.